Piano Quintet (Oswald)

 The Piano Quintet in C major, Op.
 18, by Henrique Oswald was finished in 1895.
 Like most of the piano quintets after the Schumann's, it is scored for piano, 2 violins, viola and cello.
 A typical performance takes 27–31 minutes.

 History

 The quintet was composed by Oswald during the last decade of his Italian period.
 He had already composed the Piano Quartet No. 1, Op.
 5 (1888), the Piano Trio in G minor, Op.
 9 (1889) and two string quartets, thus proving to be a confident composer of chamber music.
 However, none of these compositions were printed during his lifetime.

 The quintet is dedicated to Signora Karl Hillebrand, that is, Jessie Laussot, widow of Karl Hillebrand, a friend of Hans von Bülow, Richard Wagner and Franz Liszt.
 A relevant person in Florence music life since 1850s, she was the teacher of Giuseppe Buonamici, who became a crucial figure in Oswald's musical formation.

 Like his previous chamber compositions, Oswald never published the quintet, although he included it in most of his performance programs.

-Structure
+Music

 The quintet is in four traditional movements: